 Located less than 80 km from Zagreb, river Mreznica is one of the most popular spots for white water rafting in Croatia.
 Rafting on Mreznica is relatively easy, and a perfect choice for the first white water rafting experience.

-The river consists of small lakes, interconnected with many small and medium size waterfalls.
-Local agencies offer a number of slightly different trips in regards to meeting/return location, a level of difficulty, and a length.
-Meeting point is usually in the village of Zvecaj, at the Zeleni kutak restaurant.
+The river consists of small lakes, interconnected with many small and medium-size waterfalls.
+Local agencies offer a number of slightly different trips in regards to meeting/return location, level of difficulty, and length.
+The meeting point is usually in the village of Zvecaj, at the Zeleni kutak restaurant.
 From there, skippers take you on a minivan upstream, either in Generalski Stol (shorter and easier route) or Primislje.
 The rafting trips take approx. four hours, out of which 2.30 hours of active paddling.

-Both routes takes you across small waterfalls that can be easily passed on a raft, and without any rafting knowledge.
-The only waterfall that cannot be passed with raft, but it requires a short walk, is an 8-meter high Mreznica Waterfall.
-The water is crystal clear, clean and has a wonderful shades of green.
-You'll be able to see many birds, wonderful forest, old mills, and pass by a string of freshwater springs.
+Both routes take you across small waterfalls that can be easily passed on a raft, and without any rafting knowledge.
+The only waterfall that cannot be passed with a raft, but requires a short walk, is an 8-meter high Mreznica Waterfall.
+The water is crystal clear, clean, and has wonderful shades of green.
+You'll be able to see many birds, wonderful forests, old mills, and pass by a string of freshwater springs.

 Prices | 210 to 250 Kn per person | 50% of discount for children up to 12 years of age